Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

         * Design implications: Immediate perceptions.
 Example: Initial response to a color or sound.
 Attraction vs. repulsion.
     * **Behavioral**: subconscious
         * Learned skills triggered by situations that match known patterns.
-        * Aware of the high level actions but the details are handled at a subconscious level (from memory and habit).
+        * Aware of the high-level actions but the details are handled at a subconscious level (from memory and habit).
         * Design implications: Every action carries an associated expectation.
 Feedback loops are important here.
     * **Reflective**: conscious thought
         * Highest level of thought and decision-making and emotions.
         * Deep, slow and analytical cognition.
         * Attempt to understand cause and effect and make predictions occurs here.
-        * Accounts for memories which carry long-term implications.
+        * Accounts for memories that carry long-term implications.
 “Reflective memories are often more important than reality.”
         * Design implications: Might be best understood by designers because it is overt and can be logical.
-Emotional component should not be discounted or disregarded.
+The emotional component should not be discounted or disregarded.
 8. Design must take place at all levels: visceral, behavioral, and reflective.
 9. Conceptual models are a form of story-telling:
     * People form mental models based on their interactions with the real world.
     * These mental models attempt to explain the world but sometimes the models are flawed.
     * A “folk theory” represents a flawed, naive, unsubstantiated idea.
     * Example: People who think turning a thermostat to the highest setting in order to more quickly heat a room have a flawed mental model.
-10. People are inclined to assign causal relation when two things occur in succession.
+10. People are inclined to assign causal relations when two things occur in succession.
 11. **Learned helplessness**: Situations in which people experience repeated failure at a task.
-As a result, the determine that the task cannot be done (at least by themselves).
+As a result, they determine that the task cannot be done (at least by themselves).
-12. **Taught helplessness**: The resultant helplessness, such as technology or mathematics phobia, that is the result of many repeated cases of learned helplessness.
+12. **Taught helplessness**: The resultant helplessness, such as technology or mathematics phobia, is the result of many repeated cases of learned helplessness.
 13. If an error is possible, someone will make it.
 The designer must assume that all possible errors will occur and design so as to minimize the chance of error in the first place, or its effects once it gets made.
 14. Errors should be easy to detect, they should have minimal consequences, and, if possible, their effects should be reversible.
 15. The corresponding questions to ask in the action cycle: